 Our financial guide flo explains the digital process in this short video.

-You will be allocated one of our dedicated customer coaches at the time of registration.
+You will be allocated one of our dedicated Lifetime coaches at the time of registration.
 That coach will remain with you every step of the way as you fill in your information in the fact find, and will be available to answer any questions you may have.

 Don’t worry, your financial planner will continue to give you the same great service that you are used to, whether you are on our CSD service or you have full annual reviews.